|

 Some say that you should play through the slump.
 This is

-great if the bankroll and ego can sustain it.
+great if the bankroll and ego can sustain a loss over time.
 I am sure that there is merit

-stuffed up the machine.
-In every losing streak, I have been able to identify
+stuffed up the machine!"
+In every single losing streak, I have been able to identify

-elements is looking behind the symbols for the real energy of it all.
+behaviors is looking to the symbols present within the real energy of the

-Somewhere there is a wobble in the force, look and you will find it.
+Somewhere, there is a wobble in the force, look for it and you will find it.

 “So, what is the cure Professor?”
 I am not sure that

-there is one.
+there is one cure for every player.
 But here’s what I do when I am in a losing streak.
 I back off

-the game.
+the game and examine my journal.
 I may go to the casino, but I will not play.
 I watch.
-I watch and
+I watch

-out with my feelings and pick up or sense the energy of a game.
-Pulling that
+out with my feelings and pick up on or sense the direction of the energy of a game.
+Pulling

-feeling in, I then translate the feeling into information.
-Does the energy
+perception as a feeling, I then translate the feeling into information.

 feel like winning energy or like losing energy.
 When my perception is

-If not, then I know I am “off” and accept that I am off.
-No point in forcing
+If I am not dialed in, then I know I am “off” and accept that I am off.
+No

-Watching a game is to play the game detached.
+Watching a game, is the best way to play the game detached.
 You have

-nothing at risk except your feelings about the game you are watching.
-You
+nothing at risk except your feelings about the game you are watching and of

-cannot lose.
+cannot lose from the experience of a free education!
 You can only win from the experience of the education.
 Your

 intention is focused in an unselfish and unbiased way.
 The focus is on the